-The O'Neill School is a world leader in public and environmental affairs and is consistently ranked in the top tier of graduate schools in public affairs.
-With just 2,500 students, the O'Neill School combines the feel of a small-school experience with the benefits and resources of a large university.
+Indiana University's O'Neill School is a world leader in public and environmental affairs and is consistently ranked in the top tier of graduate schools in public affairs.
+With just 590 students, the O'Neill Master's Program combines the feel of a small-school experience with the benefits and resources of a large university.
 The O'Neill School gives you the opportunity to connect the classroom with your interest, whether that's out in the environment, in our local community, or back in your home country.